 The prime scenic attraction of the area has to be the stunning Dandenong Ranges National Park.
 Nestled in the picturesque suburbs of the Dandenong Ranges in Melbourne, this National Park is 39km east of the Melbourne CBD.

-Dandenong Ranges National Park Address, Attractions & Walks Map
+Dandenong Ranges National Park Walks, Map, Opening Hour & Address

 The national park also boasts a number of picnic grounds and scenic spots for visitors to visit.
 There are a number of picturesque walks and hiking trails, and you can pick up a map from the Parks Victoria website.
 There is no fixed address for the Dandenong Ranges National Park, as there are a number of access points, so you should consult a map before entering to decide which areas of the Park to explore.

 Because this is a National Park with native wildlife, dogs and other pets are not permitted within the Park.
 As the National Parks border on many residential suburbs, a number of native species were affected by domestic animals.
 Since a cat-curfew was brought in, the park has shown a rapid rise in the population of various native birds and lyrebird species.